August 8, 2025

 Boost your employees’ physical, mental, emotional, and even social health with employee wellness incentives.
 When employees know that their work permits (better yet: encourages) taking time for themselves, they’re more likely to take action.

-• Yoga sessions: Offer private yoga experiences and reward employees who make the time and show up.
+- Yoga sessions: Offer private yoga experiences and reward employees who show up.

-• Healthy-eating challenge: Educate employees on healthy eating, provide better in-office snacks, and reward workers that take action.
+- Healthy-eating challenge: Educate employees on healthy eating, provide better in-office snacks, and reward workers who take action.

 Like safety programs, wellness incentives pay for themselves with an average 150% return on investment.
 Yes, you’ll be giving out prizes and bonus health benefits, but you’ll see fewer sick days, lower healthcare costs, higher performance, and greater employee morale.